Book of Revelation: Aesthetic and literary

+Literary writers and theorists have contributed to a wide range of theories about the origins and purpose of the Book of Revelation.

-Christina Rossetti was a Victorian poet who believed the sensual excitement of the natural world found its meaningful purpose in death and in God.
-Her The Face of the Deep is a meditation upon the Apocalypse.
+Victorian poet Christina Rossetti's The Face of the Deep is a meditation upon the Apocalypse in the form of a verse-by-verse commentary.
 In her view, what Revelation has to teach is patience.
 Patience is the closest to perfection the human condition allows.
 Her book, which is largely written in prose, frequently breaks into poetry or jubilation, much like Revelation itself.
 The relevance of John's visions belongs to Christians of all times as a continuous present meditation.
 Such matters are eternal and outside of normal human reckoning.
 "That winter which will be the death of Time has no promise of termination.
 Winter that returns not to spring ... – who can bear it?"
 She dealt deftly with the vengeful aspects of John's message.
 "A few are charged to do judgment; everyone without exception is charged to show mercy."
-Her conclusion is that Christians should see John as "representative of all his brethren" so they should "hope as he hoped, love as he loved."
+Her conclusion is that Christians should see John as "representative of all his brethren" so they should "hope as he hoped, love as he loved".

+Charles Cutler Torrey taught Semitic languages at Yale University.
+He championed the view that prophets, such as the scribe of Revelation, are much more meaningful when treated as poets first and foremost.
+He thought this was a point often lost sight of because most English bibles render everything in prose.
+Torrey insisted Revelation had originally been written in Aramaic.
+However, Old Testament scholar Christopher R. North said of Torrey's earlier Isaiah theory, "Few scholars of any standing have accepted his theory."
+Torrey proposed that the three major songs in Revelation (the new song, the song of Moses and the Lamb and the chorus at 19:6–8) each fall naturally into four regular metrical lines plus a coda.
+Other dramatic moments in Revelation, such as 6:16 where the terrified people cry out to be hidden, behave in a similar way.